rrutt/PerceptronPente/README.md

 When the program starts it displays the **Perceptron Pente** form.

-Here is an image of the Pascal Pente form during a game
+Here is an image of the Perceptron Pente form during a game

 ![PerceptronPente Form](img/PerceptronPente-Form.png?raw=true "PerceptronPente Form")